 Step 1: Get a high school diploma/GEDHVAC systems are increasingly complex and require a lot of technical knowledge.
 For that reason, many aspiring HVAC techs embark on vocational training, for which you will need a high school diploma or GED.
 If possible, you should take high school courses in vocational education, math, chemistry, and physics.
 Any knowledge of electrical work, electronics, or plumbing may also help you ease into your HVAC training.

 Step 2: Complete HVAC trainingOnce you obtained your high school diploma or GED, you can apply for vocational HVAC training.
 Since the trade has become quite multifaceted and reliant upon digital technology, employers typically prefer candidates with formal training.
-HVAC training at TWS in Jacksonville can be finished within 7 months.
+HVAC training at TWS in Houston or Jacksonville can be finished within 7 months.
 You learn about the fundamentals of electricity, solar, and refrigeration.
 You also work on residential-, commercial-, and refrigeration systems.
 You will have the ability to hone HVAC skills like identifying causes of operating errors, performing routine system maintenance, and installing the correct equipment.

 Step 3: Obtain EPA licenseIn the U.S., all technicians who buy, handle, or work with refrigerants must be certified, as mandated by the U.S. Environmental Protection Agency (EPA).
 The EPA has developed four different types of certification, depending on what equipment you work on.
 Some states and localities also require additional licensing, so you should always check with the relevant regulating body as to what credentials you will need to be able to work.

 Step 4: Network in the industryWhether you are still enrolled in a training program or have just graduated, networking in the industry is important for getting in touch with employers and staying up-to-date with the latest industry developments.
 A great opportunity for networking are construction conferences, where professionals from various trades gather and hold panel discussions, workshops, and plenary sessions.
 Local job fairs are another option for identifying businesses that are on the look out for skilled workers.

-Have You Considered a Career in Welding or HVAC?
+Have You Considered a Career in the Skilled Trades?

 Fill out the form to recieve a no obligation info packet.